halelooya/movie_search_API/README.md

   The search result will only return all the movies which contain all the valid keywords.<br/>

 3. "Q" is not a keyword but a symbol to quit the API program.

+4. The list of top 1000 movies does not change frequently.
+So data after indexing is fresh.

+## improvements：
+1. More user-friendly UX.
+Such as a webpage.
+2. Auto correction for keywords.
+3. Use parallel computing to get better performance.
+4. Use distributed database.